nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    2. Test case: `add n/ e/email@example.com`<br>
       Expected: No `Person` is created.
 Error details shown in status message.
 2. Adding a `Person` with additional fields such as address, birthday, social medias etc. (For a detailed list see [this](https://ay2223s2-cs2103t-w15-1.github.io/tp/UserGuide.html#5-information-fields--prefixes))
-   1. Test case: `add n/Peter Davis e/peter@example.com p/92849132 b/11/09/1989 a/Road No. 12, Kent Ridge, Singapore ig/peterdavid`.
+   1. Test case: `add n/Peter Davis e/peter@example.com p/92849132 b/11/09/1989 a/Road No. 12, Kent Ridge, Singapore ig/peterdavis cca/ICS mod/CS3230`.
 Expected a new `Person` named Peter Davis with given email, phone number, birthday, address and Instagram handle is created.
+It also adds two tags showing that he is in the ICS cca and in the CS3230 module.
 Details of the new `Person` shown in the status message. `Person` is visible in contact list.